 Leslie was very patient and let me start jamming on them.
 She inked and wiped each plate more than a dozen times before we were happy with the result and always had great suggestions on how to make interesting stuff happen and how to minimize unpleasant surprises

-HORSE BITES DOG (HBD): we worked on three of these plates on my first visit.
-HBD was the first that we called it quits on.
-“Is it done?”
-Done enough!
-HBD, like the next two pieces, is titled by what emerged like the Guernica horse, distant clouds, view of Mount Fuji, crabs, cats and birds. by intention and accident in the production.
-As things appear we tried to help them along or mourn them when they get submerged, hopefully superseded by items that were more evocative.
-When you are working fast sometimes you have to work past your perception.
-Not worry about seeing it at the point so much but work in a way that allows accidents and intention to coexist.
+Horse Bites Dog: like the next two pieces, is titled by what emerged; the Guernica horse, distant clouds, view of Mount Fuji, crabs, cats and birds. by intention and accident in the production.
+As things appear we tried to help them along or mourn them when they got submerged, hopefully superseded by items that were more evocative.
+When you are working fast sometimes you have to work past your perception and work in a way that allows accidents and intention to coexist.

 Shetland Pony: strange animals, spaceships, medieval armor, giant beetles, a gryphon, distant mountains, floating clouds, dancing goats, sunset through the trees.